What does “unary operator expected” mean in Bash?

 unary_while.sh: line 3: [: -lt: unary operator expected

-As you can see this allows to see the way each line is interpreted by the Bash interpreter.
+As you can see this allows us to see the way each line is interpreted by the Bash interpreter.

 The problem is in the following line: